 AALM: When did you first know you wanted to become an attorney?

-AALM: What drew you to join your current firm?
+AALM: What first drew you to your firm?
+Tell us about your role there.

 AALM: What do you enjoy doing outside of work?
 Hobbies?
 Sports?

 ARS: I thoroughly enjoy taking my two mini goldendoodles, Sophie and Chloe, to dog parks or local outdoor restaurants.
 You will typically find me soaking up some sun, brunching with friends, catching live music, hanging out with the pups, or some combination of the same.
 I also really enjoy challenging myself at the gym.
 The ideal weekend for me would be a mini staycation in St. Augustine with my pups.